DhananjayNarayan/SOEN6441-Project/README.md

 # SOEN6441-Project
-Warzone (A Risk Game) Implementation as part of SOEN6441 (Advanced Programming Practives) course at Concordia University.
+Warzone (Based on Risk Game) Implementation as part of the SOEN6441 - Advanced Programming Practices course at Concordia University.